lgorissen/k4d/lab 31/README.md

 - availability: does the application have to be available at all times
 - upgrade time: how much time can the upgrade take
-- available platform resources: are there enough resources to run the old and new versions in parallel
+- available platform resources: are there enough resources to run the old and new application versions in parallel
-- backward compatibility: is it possible to have a mix of old and new versions in parallel
+- backwards compatibility: is it possible to have a mix of old and new application versions in parallel

 A running Pod itself can't be upgraded: Pods will allways run according to the template that they have been started with.
 Taking this into account, there are 3 main strategy options: